Skip to content

 SAP Commerce & AI Architect, Spadoom AG

-Sales reps spend 72% of their time on non-selling activities — admin, data entry, meeting prep, and internal communication (Salesforce, 2023).
-SAP CX AI Toolkit is designed to claw back some of that time by embedding AI directly into SAP Sales Cloud V2 and Service Cloud V2 workflows.
+Sales reps spend 72% of their time on non-selling activities.
+Admin, data entry, meeting prep, internal communication (Salesforce, 2023).
+That number is absurd.
+And it’s the reason SAP CX AI Toolkit exists: to claw back some of that time by embedding AI directly into SAP Sales Cloud V2 and Service Cloud V2 workflows.

-The toolkit isn’t a standalone product.
+The toolkit isn’t a separate product.
 It’s a set of AI capabilities woven into SAP CX applications: intelligent customer profiles, automated email summarisation, AI-generated follow-ups, and natural-language data queries through Joule.
-Sales teams using Joule retrieve data up to 50% faster than manual navigation.
+Sales teams using Joule retrieve data up to 50% faster than clicking through menus.

 TL;DR: SAP CX AI Toolkit embeds AI into Sales Cloud V2 and Service Cloud V2 to reduce non-selling time.
 Key features include intelligent customer profiles, automated email summaries, and Joule-powered natural-language queries.
 Sales teams report 50% faster data retrieval, and organisations using SAP Business AI see 16% average ROI (SAP/Oxford Economics, 2025).